rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

         This tracks the amount of bytes for a torrent which has been accepted from peers.
         Note that bytes aren't considered to be "completed" until the full chunk is downloaded and verified.
 See :term:`d.completed_bytes` for that value.
+        See also :term:`d.left_bytes` for the number of bytes yet to be accepted.

     d.check_hash